confluentinc/librdkafka/MIGRATION.md

         eachMessage: someFunc,
       });
     ```
-  - The `heartbeat()` no longer needs to be called by the user in the `eachMessage callback`.
+  - The `heartbeat()` no longer needs to be called by the user in the `eachMessage/eachBatch` callback.
 Heartbeats are automatically managed by librdkafka.
   - The `partitionsConsumedConcurrently` property is not supported at the moment.
   - An API compatible version of `eachBatch` is available, but the batch size never exceeds 1.
     The property `eachBatchAutoResolve` is supported.
+Within the `eachBatch` callback, use of `uncommittedOffsets` is unsupported,
+    and within the returned batch, `offsetLag` and `offsetLagLow` are unsupported, and `commitOffsetsIfNecessary` is a no-op.
 * `commitOffsets`:
   - Does not yet support sending metadata for topic partitions being committed.
+  - If called with no arguments, it commits all offsets passed to the user (or the stored offsets, if manually handling offset storage using `consumer.storeOffsets`).
 * `seek`:
   - The restriction to call seek only after `run` is removed.
 It can be called any time.
 * `pause` and `resume`:
   - These methods MUST be called after the consumer group is joined.
-    In practice, this means it can be called whenever `consumer.assignment()` has a non-zero size, or within the `eachMessage`
+    In practice, this means it can be called whenever `consumer.assignment()` has a non-zero size, or within the `eachMessage/eachBatch` callback.
-    callback.
 * `stop` is not yet supported, and the user must disconnect the consumer.

 ### Admin Client

-  * The admin-client is currently experimental, and only has support for a limited subset of methods.
-The API is subject to change.
+The admin-client only has support for a limited subset of methods, with more to be added.
-    The methods supported are:

   * The `createTopics` method does not yet support the `validateOnly` or `waitForLeaders` properties, and the per-topic configuration
     does not support `replicaAssignment`.
   * The `deleteTopics` method is fully supported.
+  * The `listTopics` method is supported with an additional `timeout` option.
+  * The `listGroups` method is supported with additional `timeout` and `matchConsumerGroupStates` options.
+    A number of additional properties have been added to the returned groups, and a list of errors within the returned object.
+  * The `describeGroups` method is supported with additional `timeout` and `includeAuthorizedOperations` options.
+    A number of additional properties have been added to the returned groups.
+  * The `deleteGroups` method is supported with an additional `timeout` option.

 ### Using the Schema Registry

 In case you are using the Schema Registry client at `kafkajs/confluent-schema-registry`, you will not need to make any changes to the usage.
-An example is made available [here](../examples/kafkajs/sr.js).
+An example is made available [here](./examples/kafkajs/sr.js).

 ### Error Handling

-  **Action**: Convert any checks based on `instanceof` and `error.name` or to error
-            checks based on `error.code` or `error.type`.
+  Convert any checks based on `instanceof` and `error.name` or to error checks based on `error.code` or `error.type`.

   **Example**:
   ```javascript